Which city is cheaper, Amsterdam or Shanghai?

 The autumn brings many poeple to Shanghai as well as Amsterdam.
 Most visitors come to Shanghai for the city's sights and attractions, the shopping scene, and the natural beauty of the area during these months.
 Additionally, the autumn months attract visitors to Amsterdam because of the city's sights and attractions, the shopping scene, the music scene, and the natural beauty of the area.

 In the autumn, Shanghai is much warmer than Amsterdam.
-Typically, the autumn temperatures in Shanghai in October are around 19°C (65°F), and Amsterdam is about 11°C (51°F).
+Typically, the autumn temperatures in Shanghai in October average around 19°C (65°F), and Amsterdam averages at about 11°C (51°F).

 In the autumn, Shanghai often gets more sunshine than Amsterdam.
 Shanghai gets 162 hours of sunny skies this time of year, while Amsterdam receives 99 hours of full sun.